MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-add-fields-word-report-layout.md

 ---
-title: How to Add Fields to a Word Report Layout | Microsoft Docs
+title: How to Add Fields to a Word Report Layout
-description: Describes how to add fields of a report dataset to an existing Word report layout for a report.
+description: This topic describes how to add fields of a report dataset to an existing Word report layout for a report.
 author: jswymer
 ms.service: dynamics365-business-central
 ms.topic: conceptual